tc39/proposal-temporal/docs/cookbook.md

 ### UTC offset for a zoned event, as a number of seconds

-Similarly, use `Temporal.TimeZone.getOffsetNanosecondsFor()` to do the same thing for the offset as a number of seconds.
+Similarly, use `Temporal.Instant.toZonedDateTimeISO()` and `Temporal.ZonedDateTime.offsetNanoseconds` to do the same thing for the offset as a number of seconds.
 (Remember to divide by 10<sup>9</sup> to convert nanoseconds to seconds.)

 <!-- prettier-ignore-start -->